-Every round tells a story.
-Start writing yours.
+Every golf round tells a story.
+Start tracking yours.

-Fairway Journal starts every entry with the context that makes each round unique: the course name, the date, the duration, and the type of round — whether it was a casual match, a focused practice round, a tournament, or a lesson.
+Fairway Journal records the full context of every golf round - course, date, duration, and type of play - so you can understand your performance beyond just the score.
 You choose the course type too, because a links course and a parkland course tell very different stories.

 And then there are milestones.
 Breaking 100 for the first time.
 Then 90.
 Then 80.
 These are the moments that remind you why you keep coming back.
 Fairway Journal tracks them so you never forget the round where it happened.